ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/index.md

 For example, to use MongoDB Compass to connect to your databases, complete the following steps:

 1. Copy the cluster URL from the **Overview** page in the {{site.data.keyword.ihsdbaas_mongodb_full}} service dashboard.
-2. Open MongoDB Compass, which will use the URL from the clipboard to auto-populate the fields in the connection dialog.
+2. Open MongoDB Compass, which uses the URL from the clipboard to auto-populate the fields in the connection dialog.
 3. In the **Authentication** drop-down list, select **Username / Password** and enter your user name and password.
 4. Select **Server Validation** in the **SSL** field.
 Upload the certificate authority file you downloaded from the service dashboard, and click **CONNECT**.

-## Step 4 (Conditional): Migrating from {{site.data.keyword.mongodb}} databases
+## Step 4 (Conditional).
+Migrate from {{site.data.keyword.mongodb}} databases
 {: #migrating-from-mongodb}

 To migrate from {{site.data.keyword.mongodb}} databases to {{site.data.keyword.ihsdbaas_mongodb_full}}, follow the [migration instructions](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-migration_mongodb).